Do you have a story you'd like to share? Click HERE to submit.

 The Angels of Grace Community Wellness Center of Cairo is offering free health screenings to residents of Grady County and the surrounding areas.
 If you would don't know your cholesterol level or want to have your blood pressure checked, you can have these and several other screening performed for free.
 For more information, call Dr. Mary Weaver at 397-9355.

-Grady County will Host Retriever Competition April 23-29th
+Grady County will Host Retriever Competition Through this Weekend

 The Master Amateur Retriever Club, a new national club dedicated to encouraging and promoting retriever owners who train, hunt and compete, will be hosting a six-day competition April 23-29th.
 The Invitational will be held on properties in around Cairo and organizers anticipate as many as 300 owners and their dogs will be participating.
 Teams will be arriving in Grady County a week before the event for precautional training and more information on locations and availability to the public will be announced soon.